ArturoRomero27/DOM-managment-test-by-Andreina/README.md

 In this repository you can find both proyects.

-Test Andreina (which includes both test to practice  DOM managment)
+Test Andreina (which includes the test to practice  DOM managment)

 Tournament Grid with changes (index3.html)